dimaMachina/graphql-eslint/website/src/pages/rules/variables-are-input-types.md

 ---
 description:
-  "A GraphQL operation is only valid if all the variables it defines are of input types (scalar, enum, or input object).\n> This rule is a wrapper around a `graphql-js` validation function."
+  'A GraphQL operation is only valid if all the variables it defines are of input types (scalar, enum, or input object).'
 ---

 # `variables-are-input-types`